anyscale/madewithml.github.io/docs/courses/mlops/documentation.md

 </div>
 <script src="../../../static/js/termynal.js"></script>

-:octicons-info-24: View our rendered documentation via GitHub pages → [here](https://gokumohandas.github.io/MLOps/){:target="_blank"}.

-> We can easily serve our documentation for free using [GitHub pages](https://squidfunk.github.io/mkdocs-material/publishing-your-site/){:target="_blank"} for public repositories as wells as [private documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/changing-the-visibility-of-your-github-pages-site){:target="_blank"} for private repositories.
+We can easily serve our documentation for free using [GitHub pages](https://squidfunk.github.io/mkdocs-material/publishing-your-site/){:target="_blank"} for public repositories as wells as [private documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/changing-the-visibility-of-your-github-pages-site){:target="_blank"} for private repositories.
 And we can even host it on a [custom domain](https://docs.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site){:target="_blank"} (ex. company's subdomain).

-All we had to do was add the file [`.github/workflows/documentation.yml`](https://github.com/GokuMohandas/MLOps/blob/main/.github/workflows/documentation.yml){:target="_blank"} which [GitHub Actions](https://github.com/features/actions){:target="_blank"}  will use to build and deploy our documentation every time we push to the `main` branch (we'll learn about GitHub Actions in our CI/CD lesson soon).
+> :octicons-info-24: View our rendered documentation via GitHub pages → [here](https://gokumohandas.github.io/MLOps/){:target="_blank"}.
+We'll be using a workflow to build and deploy our documentation every time we push to the `main` branch with GitHub Actions in our [CI/CD lesson](cicd.md){:target="_blank"}.

 <!-- Citation -->
 {% include "cite.md" %}